gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsJSNI.md

 JSNI
 ===

+(INFO: For new implementations use [JsInterop](DevGuideCodingBasicsJsInterop.html) instead, to pofit from the benfits like type-safety in your Java Classes.)

 Often, you will need to integrate GWT with existing handwritten JavaScript or with a third-party JavaScript library.
 Occasionally you may need to access low-level browser functionality not exposed by the GWT class API's.
 The JavaScript Native Interface (JSNI) feature of GWT can solve both of these problems by allowing you to integrate JavaScript directly into your application's Java source code.